Stuffed Flank Steak

 2 pastured raised egg yolks

 1 cup shredded parmesan cheese,( for dairy free sub another veggies like squash)

 Salt and Pepper to taste

-- Using cooking twine (100% cotton string), wrap the twine along the steak and tie in a knot, it should be tight, but do not break meat.
-Use your judgement but you will probably 3-4 pieces of string .
+Using cooking twine (100% cotton string), wrap the twine along the steak and tie in a knot, it should be tight, but do not break meat.
+Use your judgment but you will probably 3-4 pieces of string.

-- Place on baking sheet, lined with parchment paper.
-Rub olive oil oil, salt and pepper all over the outside, top with extra stuffing or crushed walnuts.
+Place on baking sheet, lined with parchment paper.
+Rub olive oil, salt and pepper all over the outside, top with extra stuffing or crushed walnuts.

-- Bake in the oven for 35 minutes, then set oven to broil and cook for another 5- 10 minutes, until desired crispiness.
+Bake in the oven for 35 minutes, then set the oven to broil and cook for another 5- 10 minutes, until desired crispiness.